Last Updated on March 24, 2021

 Truth: Most reverse osmosis systems only purify water at a point-of-use, like a kitchen sink.
 This means other water-using appliances, like your laundry machine, are using raw tap water.
 If you have hard water, it will still cause damage to your pipes and appliances, make cleaning more difficult and dry your skin and hair.
 The reason you probably don’t want a whole-house reverse osmosis system is that it is inefficient.
 Most reverse osmosis systems waste about 3 gallons of water for every gallon of treated water.
 This means your water bill will go up significantly even if you reduce your water usage.
 If just used for drinking and cooking, a reverse osmosis system will have very little impact.

 Still have questions about whole-house water treatment systems?
-Contact us today to find the right solution for your water problems.
+Request a free consultation today to find the right solution for your water problems.